Duke of York

 The Crown is both ageless and priceless, a gem of Victoriana and one of the great bars of the world.
 Formerly known as The Liquor Saloon in Great Victoria Street, it was one of the mightiest Victorian gin palaces which once flourished in the industrial cities of the British Isles.
 Dating back to 1826, it is now owned by the National Trust and has been sympathetically restored over the years.
 The Crown remains a unique visual gem, a veritable masterpiece in bar architecture, which has the distinction of being known to millions the world over.

-The Five Points Whiskey & Alehouse provides tourists and locals with a truly traditional Irish venue that replicates the cities culture and history.
+The Points Whiskey & Alehouse provides tourists and locals with a truly traditional Irish venue that replicates the cities culture and history.
 With traditional Irish and folk music seven nights a week, a wide whiskey selection and great ale, this bar really provides the Irish craic everyone is looking to enjoy!

 The Dirty Onion